High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Generating configurations with various degrees of instability

-The next core step of the ZN approach is to linearise the heat equation in the solid and the laws \cref{eq:appendix:ZN:loi_phi} around the steady-state solution.
-A mathematical study of the amplification of small compact perturbation leads to the definition of a stability criteria, which depends on two steady-state sensitivity coefficients: $\rZN = \left( \partialdershort{\overbar{T_\surface}}{T_\initial} \right)_{P}$, $\kZN = ( \overbar{T_\surface} - T_\initial ) \left( \partialdershort{ln(\overbar{\massflux})}{T_\initial} \right)_{P}$, with $\overbar{~\cdot^{~}}$ denoting steady-state values.
+The amplifications of compact perturbations can be studied by linearising the previous relations and the heat equation in the solid, leading to the definition of a stability criteria, which depends on two steady-state sensitivity coefficients: $\rZN = \left( \partialdershort{\overbar{T_\surface}}{T_\initial} \right)_{P}$, $\kZN = ( \overbar{T_\surface} - T_\initial ) \left( \partialdershort{ln(\overbar{\massflux})}{T_\initial} \right)_{P}$, with $\overbar{~\cdot^{~}}$ denoting steady-state values.
 Steady-state combustion is always stable if $\kZN<1$.
-If $\kZN>1$, the steady-state is stable only if $\rZN > {(\kZN-1)^2}/{1+\kZN}$.
-The line $\rZN={(\kZN-1)^2}/{1+\kZN}$ is the locus of a Hopf bifurcation, where the steady-state solution becomes linearly unstable in a oscillating manner, with the possibility of stabilising on a limit cycle.
+If $\kZN>1$, the steady-state is stable only if $\rZN > {(\kZN-1)^2}/{(1+\kZN)}$.
+The line $\rZN={(\kZN-1)^2}/{(1+\kZN)}$ is the locus of a Hopf bifurcation, where the steady-state solution becomes linearly unstable in a oscillating manner, with the possibility of stabilising on a limit cycle.
 If $\rZN > (\sqrt{\kZN}-1)^2$, the instability grows purely exponentially.
 The associated stability diagram is shown in Figure \ref{fig:optim:ligneRK}: the leftmost parabola is the first stability limit, the second one is the onset of purely exponential instability.
+This stability is called ``intrinsic'' because it is a property of the solid propellant as an isolated system, and is not caused by the coupling with another system (e.g combustion chamber \cite{culickInstabilities}).

-It has been shown that unsteady gas-phase phenomena tend to widen the stability area, however this first simplified analysis remains a good indicator of the stability bounds.
-We refer the reader to \cite{novozhilov1992} for extensive details on the ZN analysis and its extensions.
-This stability is called ``intrinsic'' because it is a property of the solid propellant as an isolated system, as opposed to other types of instabilities, for instance those that might appear when coupling the solid propellant combustion with a chamber \cite{culickInstabilities}, whose pressure varies in time based on the propellant regression rate.
+The original ZN approach assumes a quasi-steady gas phase.
+Even though it has been shown that unsteady gas-phase phenomena tend to slightly widen the stability area, this first simplified analysis remains a good indicator of the stability bounds.
+We refer the reader to \cite{novozhilov1992} for a detailed presentation of the ZN analysis and its extensions.